 In addition to the 13 human actions that followed AI code generation that we discussed above, we found seven human actions following the generation of configuration and validation files or an unclear role of the GenAI tool.
 In five cases, developers specified restrictions or exclusions regarding GenAI usage without mentioning a specific task.
 In two other cases, they removed and rewrote AI-generated configurations or validations.
 For instance, one pull request superseded another that \enq{heavily relies on GitHub Copilot (which makes the progress slow and tedious)} (E\ref{e:4}).
 The developer manually replaced the generated validation schema with a handwritten version.

 Recent research has shown that using AI-generated PR descriptions reduces review time and increases PR merge rates~\cite{xiao2024generative}.
 We found that developers reused generated PR descriptions as part of their commit messages.
-As mentioned above, this approach was very common in one particular project, which contributed 1008 of such mentions to our sample.
+As mentioned in Section~\ref{sec:RQ1A}, this approach was very common in one particular project, which contributed 1,000 such mentions to our sample.
+These generated messages are not limited to this one project---similar patterns appear in popular projects such as \texttt{pytorch/pytorch} and \texttt{hasura/graphql-engine}.
+They are added when developers use the PR description as the message for merge or squash commits.
+This practice represents a form of explicit, self-admitted GenAI usage, embedding a clear marker of AI contribution directly into the software project's official history.
+Note that, although this single use case contributes a large absolute count, it represents only one entry in our taxonomy of GenAI tasks (Table~\ref{tab:task}) and does not affect our broader findings.
 To illustrate this particular use case, we include an excerpt below (E\ref{e:5}).
 Interestingly, the linked contribution guidelines (E\ref{e:6}) do not discuss GenAI usage.